cybercongress/cybercongress/Processes/github_project_management.md

 As a public open source organization with high-level goals and values we need to delivering transparent information for community.

-## Pull request and issues formalization
+## Pull request and issue formalization

 #### Issue.
 Once again.

 Please-please-please describe your issue!
-If issue name doesn't explain what is need to do make a good explanation of issue.
+If issue name doesn't explain what should be done please make a good explanation of issue.
 Attaching files and links is good way for describing what you want.

 #### Issue + New Branch + PR = Awesome!

-If you start work with issue you can fork from master (or another branch) a separate branch and work with it.
-After your work is done make a PR and assign to review competent teammates.
-After successful PR approve merge and delete this branch.
-For good PR you can use [PR template](https://github.com/cybercongress/congress/blob/master/.github/PULL_REQUEST_TEMPLATE.md) with checklist what help you to get in.
+If you start working with issue you can fork a separate branch from master (or another branch) and work with it.
+After your work is done make a PR and assign it to review-competent teammates.
+After successful PR approval please merge and delete this branch.
+For good PR you can use [PR template](https://github.com/cybercongress/congress/blob/master/.github/PULL_REQUEST_TEMPLATE.md) with checklist which helps you to get in.

 #### For what?!

-PR and issue formalization processes eliminating you from extra work with changelog, community, process manager, teammates and also help you find key changes fast.
+PR and issue formalization processes eliminate you from extra work with changelog, community, process manager, teammates and also help you to quickly find key changes.

-## Tags and releases formalization (for repos maintainers)
+## Tag and release formalization (for repo's maintainers)

 Full documentation about Semantic Versioning Specification (SemVer) you can explore [here](https://semver.org/spec/v2.0.0.html).
 In general we need to tag versions with it.
 Git propose it with [CLI](https://git-scm.com/book/en/v2/Git-Basics-Tagging) and [GUI](https://help.github.com/articles/working-with-tags/).
-Also tagging available at GitKraken.
+Also tagging is available on GitKraken.

 Given a version number MAJOR.MINOR.PATCH, increment the:

-MAJOR version when you make incompatible changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.
+- MAJOR version when you make incompatible changes

+- MINOR version when you add functionality in a backwards-compatible manner

+- PATCH version when you make backwards-compatible bug fixes.

 Additional labels for pre-release and build metadata are [available as extensions](https://semver.org/spec/v2.0.0.html#semantic-versioning-specification-semver) to the MAJOR.MINOR.PATCH format.

 #### For what?!

-Automatic changelog generator in process to attaching to each repo.
-This script parsing tags and releases to compile beautiful changelog.
+Automatic changelog generator is in process of attaching to each repo.
+This script parses tags and releases to compile beautiful changelog.

 ## Docs decorating

 All documentation about repo you should keep at `/docs` folder.
 Automatic script will collect all docs in knowledge and deploy them to https://cybersearch.io/ .
-For now here few requirements to docs keeping:
+For now there are few requirements to keep docs:

 - store you docs in `/docs` folder in your repo;
 - if you want to publish them at knowledge commit all docs changes in `master`;
 - add `about $repo_name$.md` to your docs;
 - keep doc naming same with `h1` of document;
->f.e. `bitcoin-pump-development.md` this doc should starting with `# Bitcoin Pump Development`.
+>f.e. `bitcoin-pump-development.md` this doc should starts with `# Bitcoin Pump Development`.
 No more no less.
 - keep your documentation in actual state.

 ## Templates